 Welcome to the Native Environmental Science Program!
 We are pleased to offer one of the only Bachelor of Science in Native Environmental Science programs in the world.
 Our cutting-edge program is designed to support students in becoming leaders in their fields and in their communities.
 Our curriculum is place-based, experiential, and culturally-grounded.
 That is, we draw on the deep and sustained connections to place and commitment to environmental protection to guide our programming.
 Our students excel in understanding the changing world around them by working within Indigenous Knowledge Systems and utilizing cutting-edge scientific methods, technology, and tools.

-Sixty students have graduated with a BSNES degree since our first student graduated in 2009.
-Currently, we have 81 students enrolled in our program and offer programing at the Lummi, Swinomish, Nez Perce, and Port Gamble sites.
+Seventy-two students have graduated with a BSNES degree since our first student graduated in 2009.
+Currently, we have 60 students enrolled in our program and offer programming at the Lummi, Swinomish, Nez Perce, Port Gamble, and Nez Perce sites.
 Many of our students enter graduate school to continue their education, and many others return to their tribes to work in Natural Resources or Planning Departments.
 We have a strong emphasis in marine sciences, plants and ethnobotany, environmental health and wellness, and tribal environmental governance and policy.
 Our faculty and students are engaged in research that is aligned with and supportive of the Indigenous Communities we serve.
 We offer excellent courses based on student-centered pedagogy.
-With an impressive student-faculty ratio, ranging from 4-25 students per class, we offer individual attention and high quality education.
+With an impressive student-faculty ratio, ranging from 4-25 students per class, we offer individual attention and high-quality education.

 NES Students and Staff at the MtnClim 2016 Conference Leavenworth, WA

 Joining in Solidarity with Protest of the Dakota Access Pipeline